CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 - OpenMP threads used for each MPI process (`--cpus-per-task`)

 When listing these in a batch job file, note that `--ntasks-per-node × --cpus-per-task` must be less than or equal to 40 (the maximum number of cores available on a single node on Puhti).
+For large multinode jobs, aim to use full nodes, i.e. use all 40 cores in each node.
 Further to selecting a suitable number of OpenMP threads, identifying the optimal number and division of MPI processes will require experimentation due to these being job-specific.

 As an example of an OpenMP / MPI hybrid job, the submission below would use a total of four MPI processes (two tasks per node with two nodes reserved), with each process employing eight OpenMP threads.
 Overall, the job would use 32 cores (`--cpus-per-task × --ntasks-per-node × --nodes`).
 As with multi-threaded jobs running on a single node, the number of threads and cores is matched using `OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK`.